jaapp/ha-marstek/README.md

 Note: the Marstek Local API is still relatively new and evolving.
 Behavior can vary between hardware revisions (v2/v3) and firmware versions (EMS and BMS).
 When reporting issues, always include diagnostic data (logs and the integration's diagnostic fields).

 Known issues (brief):
+- Polling too often might cause connection to be lost to the CT002/3
 - Battery temperature may read 10× too high on older BMS versions.
 - API call timeouts (shown as warnings in the log).
 - Some API calls are not supported on older firmware — please ensure devices are updated before filing issues.